mateusz-przybyla/Capstone-Project-4_Book-Notes/README.md

 The app interact with the chosen API and fetch book covers.\
 \
 User data are persist using a PostgreSQL database.\
-\
-An application used CRUD methods to manipulate data in the database.
+An application used CRUD methods to manipulate data in the database and simple data validation applied.\
+Error handling - console log (for developers) and user-relevant errors.

 ### How to start

+- download the Postgres Installer and create a new pgAdmin account,
+- create a new database called "book_notes" in pgAdmin,
+- run the queries.sql code in pgAdmin Query Tool to create required tables,

 - use e.g. Visual Studio Code,
+- provide a pgAdmin password in index.js file,
 - run command to install dependencies -> npm i,
 - run command to install nodemon globally on the PC -> npm i -g nodemon,
 - run command -> nodemon index.js,
 - website is running on localhost, so open a web browser and run http://localhost:3000/

-[in progress]

-- provide password
-- create an account in pgAdmin,
-- create a new database called "" in pgAdmin,
-- run the queries.sql code in pgAdmin to create tables,

 ### Database schema